alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 26,
+  slide_image2
+  filename="slide26.png"
-  :alt => "A second side of the triangle highlighted, “reliability”.
+  alt="A second side of the triangle highlighted, “reliability”.
 Two phrases next to it: “keeping your promises, consistency”."
 %}

 Then we've got **reliability**.